kunalvishnoi/Modal_Portal_ReactJs/README.md

 HOC example to create a counter on click and on mouse over.
 Live at https://codesandbox.io/s/wkwj7nomn7
 # Forward Ref
 Forward ref example to autofocus input field from another component.
 Live at https://codesandbox.io/s/w5xrqrl07
+# Render Props
+Render Props to create a counter on click and mouse over.
+Live at https://codesandbox.io/s/zr81q3x8lx